All About the Flu and How to Prevent It

 |Tiredness, weakness||Sometimes||Usual; can last 2 to 3 weeks|

 |Extreme exhaustion||Rare||Usual; when first become sick|

 |Chest discomfort, cough||Mild to moderate hacking cough||Common; can become severe|

 Can Flu Be Prevented?

 Getting a flu shot every year can help you stay healthy.
 A flu shot contains the flu vaccine, which could keep you from getting the flu.
 There are special flu shots designed specifically for people age 65 and older.
 Medicare will pay for the shot, and so will many private health insurance plans.
-You can get a flu shot at your doctor's office or from your local health department.
-Sometimes grocery or drug stores offer flu shots.
-The vaccine is the same wherever you receive it.

 A flu shot won't keep everyone healthy.
 But, getting the flu shot every year can mean that if you do get the flu, you might have only a mild case.